If you're over 40, stressed or tired (anyone?!), then I'm going to suggest that Magnesium could be your new best friend.

-- Magnesium Oxide – AVOID – this is the cheap form (so often included in many supplements) and the least well absorbed.
+- Mg Oxide – this is the cheap form (often included in many supplements) and the least well absorbed.

-- Magnesium Glycinate – this one is one of the most bioavailable and absorbable forms, and suitable for those who suffer from diarrhoea.
+- Mg Glycinate – this one is one of the most bioavailable and absorbable forms, and suitable for those who suffer from diarrhoea.

-- Magnesium Taurate – useful for people with cardiovascular issues, since it is known to be heart protective.
+- Mg Taurate – useful for people with cardiovascular issues, since it is known to be heart protective.

-- Magnesium Malate – best for those suffering from fatigue, as malic acid is essential for energy production.
+- Mg Malate – best for those suffering from fatigue, as malic acid is essential for energy production.
 And also useful for muscle pain.

-- Magnesium Threonine – can cross the Blood Brain Barrier, so excellent for brain health, depression, anxiety, brain fog.
+- Mg Threonine – can cross the Blood Brain Barrier, so excellent for brain health, depression, anxiety, brain fog.

-- Magnesium Chloride – good for detoxing and kidney function.
+- Mg Chloride – good for detoxing and kidney function.

-- Magnesium Sulphate – best in the bath! (eg Epsom salts).
+- Mg Sulphate – best in the bath! (eg Epsom salts).

-I would recommended a dose of 300-400mg per day (best taken before bed), but check with your Doctor if you are on any medications or have an existing health condition.
+I would recommended a dose of 300-400mg per day (best taken before bed if you need to relax), but check with your Doctor if you are on any medications or have an existing health condition.

 Contact us if you'd like a personalised approach to your health issues.